COMMON WORDS AND PHRASES USED IN TEXAS FAMILY COURTS

 Joint Managing Conservatorship - Also known as Joint Custody.
 A court order stating both parents have equal rights and duties to make decisions regarding the child.
 The devil is in the details, however.
 A properly drafted divorce decree will state whether one or both parents have the following rights (among others), for example:

-1. the right to receive information from the other parent concerning the health,
+1. the right to receive information from the other parent concerning the health, education, and welfare of the children;

-2. the right to confer with the other parent to the extent possible before making a
+2. the right to confer with the other parent to the extent possible before making a decision concerning the health, education, and welfare of the children;

 3. the right of access to medical, dental, psychological, and educational records of the children;